UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/ClassNotes/19-more-object-orientation.md

 * Receiver appears first: it's in charge
 * Respond to message by evaluating method
 * Method determined by an object's class

-Not shown: a method can use primitive operations.
+* A method can use primitive operations.

 # Six questions about Smalltalk